Precise theoretical prediction on branching fractions and polarizations of $D \to V V$ decays: Numerical Results and discussions

 The third category of decay modes involving the $E$ amplitude comprises those governed by $T+E$ amplitudes, including $D^0 \rightarrow{K^{*-} \rho^+}$, $D^0 \rightarrow { \rho^- \rho^+}$, $D^0 \rightarrow {{K}^{*-} {K}^{*+}}$, and $D^0 \rightarrow {\rho^- {K}^{*+}}$.
-Here, destructive interference between the $T$ and $E$ amplitudes in the $S$-wave and constructive interference in the $D$-wave result in comparable $S$-wave and $D$-wave branching fractions.
+Here, destructive interference between the $T$ and $E$ amplitudes in the $S$ wave and constructive interference in the $D$ wave result in comparable $S$-wave and $D$-wave branching fractions.
 Finally, the remaining decays precessing through $T$, $C$ or $T+C$ diagrams exhibit a dominant $S$-wave branching fraction.

 As noted in Ref.~\cite{Cheng:2024hdo}, $D^0 \rightarrow { \rho^0 \phi}$ and $D^0 \rightarrow {\omega \phi}$ are expected to have identical branching fractions (both total and partial wave) as they share the same $C$ topological amplitude.
 It is necessary to consider that final state rescattering (e.g., via $D^0 \to K^{*+} K^{*-}$) can contribute differently to these two modes~\cite{Cao:2023csx}.
-In the FAT approach, the nonfactorization parameters $\chi_C$ and $\phi_C$, combined with SU(3) breaking effects (specifically, distinct form factors $A^{D^0 \to \rho}$ and $A^{D^0 \to \omega}$), effectively incorporate such FSIs.
-Consequently, the branching fractions predicted by the FAT approach for both $D^0 \rightarrow { \rho^0 \phi}$ and $D^0 \rightarrow {\omega \phi}$ are consistent with experimental measurements (Table~\ref{SCS1}).
-This agreement is particularly notable for the $P$ and $D$-wave fractions of $D^0 \rightarrow { \rho^0 \phi}$, which also align with the FSIs predictions of $P$-wave component Ref.~\cite{Cao:2023csx}.
-The partial wave components of $D^0 \rightarrow {\omega \phi}$, however, await precise measurement by future experiments.
+In the FAT approach, the nonfactorizable parameters $\chi_C$ and $\phi_C$ effectively incorporate such FSIs.
+However, the SU(3)-breaking effects (specifically, those from the form factors $A^{D^0 \to \rho}$ and $A^{D^0 \to \omega}$, $V^{D^0 \to \rho}$ and $V^{D^0 \to \omega}$) are insufficient to account for the differing central values of total branching fractions for $D^0 \rightarrow { \rho^0 \phi}$ and $D^0 \rightarrow {\omega \phi}$.
+Nevertheless, within uncertainties, particularly given the large form factor errors, the branching fractions predicted by the FAT approach for both decays are consistent with experimental measurements.
+The $P$ and $D$-wave fractions of $D^0 \rightarrow { \rho^0 \phi}$ are also consistent with experimental data, and align with the FSIs predictions of $P$-wave component in Ref.~\cite{Cao:2023csx}.
+The partial-wave components of $D^0 \rightarrow {\omega \phi}$, however, await precise measurement by future experiments.